Corporate Speak Translator

 It sounds confident and professional, but most of the time it is just normal thoughts dressed up in buzzwords.
 Synergy, bandwidth, circle back, low-hanging fruit.
 Once you learn the pattern, you hear it everywhere.

-How to Use This Corporate Speak Translator
+How to Use the Corporate Speak Translator

 Corporate Speak Examples

-| Original | Corporate Speak |
+| English Input | Corporate Speak Output |

 |---|---|